Intelligent Building Automation Technologies Market

 Methodology

-This research study involved the extensive use of secondary sources, directories, and databases, such as Dun & Bradstreet (D&B) Hoovers and Bloomberg BusinessWeek, to identify and collect information useful for a technical, market-oriented, and commercial study of the intelligent building automation technologies market.
-The primary sources have been mainly industry experts from the core and related industries and preferred suppliers, manufacturers, distributors, service providers, technology developers, alliances, and organizations related to all segments of the value chain of this market.
-In-depth interviews have been conducted with various primary respondents, including key industry participants, subject matter experts, C-level executives of key market players, and industry consultants to obtain and verify critical qualitative and quantitative information.
+This research study relied extensively on secondary sources, directories, and databases, including Dun & Bradstreet (D&B), Hoovers, and Bloomberg BusinessWeek, to identify and collect information relevant to a technical, market-oriented, and commercial study of the intelligent building automation technologies market.
+The primary sources were mainly industry experts from core and related industries, as well as preferred suppliers, manufacturers, distributors, service providers, technology developers, alliances, and organizations across all segments of the value chain of this market.
+In-depth interviews were conducted with various primary respondents, including key industry participants, subject matter experts, C-level executives of key market players, and industry consultants, to obtain and verify critical qualitative and quantitative information.

 Secondary Research

-The market for companies offering intelligent building automation solutions and services to different verticals has been estimated and projected based on the secondary data made available through paid and unpaid sources, as well as by analyzing their product portfolios in the ecosystem of the intelligent building automation technologies market.
-It also involved rating company products based on their performance and quality.
-In the secondary research process, various sources such as Intelligent Buildings and Green Homes (IBGH) Conferences, the International Building Performance Simulation Association (IBPSA) Conference, Automation in Construction and Robotics (AECR) Conference have been referred to for identifying and collecting information for this study on the intelligent building automation technologies market.
-The secondary sources included annual reports, press releases investor presentations of companies, white papers, journals, and certified publications and articles by recognized authors, directories, and databases.
-Secondary research has been mainly used to obtain key information about the supply chain of the market, the total pool of key players, market classification, segmentation according to industry trends to the bottommost level, regional markets, and key developments from both market- and technology-oriented perspectives that have been further validated by primary sources.
+The market for companies offering intelligent building automation solutions and services across different verticals has been estimated and projected using secondary data from paid and unpaid sources, as well as by analyzing their product portfolios within the ecosystem of the intelligent building automation technologies market.
+This process also involved rating company products based on performance and quality.
+In the secondary research process, various sources such as the Intelligent Buildings and Green Homes (IBGH) Conferences, the International Building Performance Simulation Association (IBPSA) Conference, and the Automation in Construction and Robotics (AECR) Conference were referred to for identifying and collecting information for this study on the intelligent building automation technologies market.
+The secondary sources included annual reports, press releases, investor presentations of companies, white papers, journals, certified publications, articles by recognized authors, directories, and databases.
+Secondary research was mainly used to obtain key information about the market's supply chain, the total pool of key players, market classification, segmentation according to industry trends down to the bottommost level, regional markets, and key developments from both market- and technology-oriented perspectives, which were further validated by primary sources.

 Primary Research

-In the primary research process, various primary sources from both the supply and demand sides were interviewed to obtain qualitative and quantitative information on the market.
-The primary sources from the supply side included various industry experts, including Chief Experience Officers (CXOs); Vice Presidents (VPs); directors from business development, marketing, and product development/innovation teams; related key executives from intelligent building automation technologies solution vendors, SIs, professional service providers, and industry associations; and key opinion leaders.
-Primary interviews were conducted to gather insights, such as market statistics, revenue data collected from solutions and services, market breakups, market size estimations, market forecasts, and data triangulation.
-Primary research also helped in understanding various trends related to technologies, applications, deployments, and regions.
-Stakeholders from the demand side, such as Chief Information Officers (CIOs), Chief Technology Officers (CTOs), Chief Strategy Officers (CSOs), and end users using intelligent building automation technologies solutions, were interviewed to understand the buyer’s perspective on suppliers, products, service providers, and their current usage of intelligent building automation technologies solutions which would impact the overall building automation market.
+In the primary research process, interviews were conducted with various primary sources from both the supply and demand sides to gather qualitative and quantitative information on the market.
+The supply-side sources included industry experts such as Chief Experience Officers (CXOs); Vice Presidents (VPs); directors from business development, marketing, and product development/innovation teams; key executives from intelligent building automation technology solution vendors, SIs, professional service providers, and industry associations; and key opinion leaders.
+Primary interviews were conducted to gather insights such as market statistics, revenue data from solutions and services, market breakdowns, market size estimates, market forecasts, and triangulated data.
+Primary research also helped in understanding trends related to technologies, applications, deployments, and regions.
+Stakeholders from the demand side, such as Chief Information Officers (CIOs), Chief Technology Officers (CTOs), Chief Strategy Officers (CSOs), and end users of intelligent building automation technology solutions, were interviewed to understand the buyer’s perspective on suppliers, products, service providers, and their current usage of intelligent building automation technology solutions, which would impact the overall building automation market.

 To know about the assumptions considered for the study, download the pdf brochure